iterorganization/imas-python/docs/source/imaspy_architecture.rst

     >>> import imaspy
     >>> # Create an empty IDS
     >>> cp = imaspy.IDSFactory().core_profiles()
-    >>> # Show which elements are already created, hiding private attributes:
+    >>> # Show which elements are already created:
     >>> list(cp.__dict__)
     ['_lazy', '_children', '_parent', 'metadata', '__doc__', '_lazy_context']
     >>> # When we request a child element, it is automatically created:
     >>> cp.time
     <IDSNumericArray (IDS:core_profiles, time, empty FLT_1D)>
-    >>> [child for child in cp.__dict__ if not child.startswith("_")]
+    >>> list(cp.__dict__)
     ['_lazy', '_children', '_parent', 'metadata', '__doc__', '_lazy_context',
      'time', '_toplevel']

-This improves performance by creating less python objects: in most use cases, only a subset of the nodes in an IDS will be used.
-These use cases benefit a lot from this lazy instantiation.
+This improves performance by creating fewer python objects: in most use cases, only a subset of the nodes in an IDS will be used.
+These use cases benefit a lot from lazy instantiation.